 Located at 173 Suplee Road, the park is open from dawn to dusk each day.
 The park’s three ballfields are routinely used in the Spring and Fall as the home fields for the Twin Valley Little League.
 Other park amenities include two children’s play equipment areas, pavilion, tennis courts, basketball court, concession stand, a walking trail around the park, a batting cage, restrooms, and a sand volleyball court.
 A sign listing the park’s rules is posted near the entrance.

-In non-pandemic times,* the picnic pavilion is available for residents to reserve free of charge on a first-come, first-served reservation basis.
-The pavilion includes outdoor grills and picnic table seating as well as a hitching post and handicapped parking.
-Both the pavilion and ballfields can be reserved by filling out a Park Facilities Use Application and returning it to the Township Administration Office.
-A security deposit of $100 is required to make the reservation, which will be returned provided that no damage to the facility used or the surrounding area.
+The picnic pavilion is available for residents to reserve free of charge on a first-come, first-served reservation basis.
+The pavilion includes outdoor grills and picnic table seating as well as a hitching post.
+The parking lot is by the entrance; handicap access is via the trail leading from the tennis courts around the walking trail to the pavilion.
+Both the pavilion and ballfields can be reserved by filling out a Park Facilities Use Application and returning it to the Township Administration Office by e-mail to email@example.com, by dropping off in person during normal business hours (or in the drop box in the parking lot after hours), or by mailing to Honey Brook Township, P.O.
+Box 1281, Honey Brook, PA 19344, Attn: Kris Bry.
+A security deposit of $100 is required to make the reservation, which will be returned provided that there is no damage to the facility used or to the surrounding area.

 Struble Lake, located at 301 Morgantown Road in Honey Brook, is a 386-acre impoundment owned by the Commonwealth of Pennsylvania and managed by the Fish and Boat Commission for public fishing and boating.

 The Lake has a number of warmwater/cool water fish species, with good to excellent fishing for walleye, channel catfish and black crappie.
 All Pennsylvania fishing regulations apply.